nextflow-io/training/docs/basic_training/rnaseq_pipeline.md

 MULTIQC(quant_ch.mix(fastqc_ch).collect())
 ```

-We only want one task of MultiQC to be executed to produce one report.
-Therefore, we use the `mix` channel operator to combine the `quant_ch` and the `fastqc_ch` channels, followed by the `collect` operator, to return the complete channel contents as a single element.
+You will only want one task of MultiQC to be executed to produce one report.
+Therefore, you can use the `mix` channel operator to combine the `quant_ch` and the `fastqc_ch` channels, followed by the `collect` operator, to return the complete channel contents as a single element.

 !!! question "Exercise"